EPCCed/hpc-intro/_episodes/11-hpc-intro.md

 keypoints:
 - "High Performance Computing (HPC) typically involves connecting to very large computing systems elsewhere in the world."
-- "These other systems can be used to do work that would either be impossible or much slower or smaller systems."
+- "These other systems can be used to do work that would either be impossible or much slower on smaller systems."
-- "The standard method of interacting with such systems is via a command line interface called Bash."
+- "The standard method of interacting with such systems is via a command line interface called **bash** which runs on the remote server; you therefore have to log in to your own user account on the server."
 ---

 Frequently, research problems that use computing can outgrow the desktop or laptop computer where